BttrDrgn/ReXtremeG/README.md

 You will require a legally purchased version of either the [Steam release](https://store.steampowered.com/app/582260/ExtremeG_2/) or the PC retail disc from 1999.

+ReXtremeG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ReXtremeG is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 For more information on the project licensing, please review the GNU General Public License in the [LICENSE](https://github.com/BttrDrgn/ReXtremeG/blob/master/LICENSE) file or the [official website](https://www.gnu.org/licenses/gpl-3.0.en.html).